Duan-JM/awesome-papers-fewshot/image_classification/README.md

 - [ICLR 2020] LEARNING TO BALANCE: BAYESIAN META-LEARNING FOR IMBALANCED AND OUT-OF-DISTRIBUTION TASKS
     * try to solve task- and class-imbalanced problems
     * feel not significant on normal few-shot learing setup
+- [CVPR 2019] Task Agnostic Meta-Learning for Few-Shot Learning
+    * Improve MAML to 66%
+    * the initial model can be trained biased towards some tasks, particularly those sampled in meta-training phase

 ### Generative Based Few-shot Learning